scra88le/taxonomySca88le/_posts/2019-7-19-Formicidae.md

 ## Myrmica

 The *myrmica* genus contains around 200 known species worldwide.
 It is the largest ant genus in Britain, with ten known species.
+All UK Myrmica have a waist comprising of two segments; the petiole and post-petiole.
 The photos below show species within the genus (they are not sufficently detailed to classify to species level):

 ![rubra1]({{ site.baseurl }}/images/ants/rubra1.JPG)